tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 Here's a fun exercise for anyone who hasn't been keeping up with Dota since last year: Based on your memory of the 2023 season, take a wild guess at who beat these guys in grand finals of Riyadh.
 Yup.
 Yuuuuuup.

-I think Liquid is probably the only team in the history of Dota who could win a lower bracket final against a team like Falcons so dominantly and yet have the entire community immediately think, "Oh great, now they're definitely gonna lose grand finals 3-0 to Gaimin."
+I think Liquid is probably the only team in the history of Dota who could win a lower bracket final against a team like Falcons so dominantly and yet have the entire community immediately think, "Oh great, now they're definitely gonna lose grand finals 3-0."
 But by golly, it happened.

 **What would success look like?** Okay, yes, *technically* they won Elite League S2. *Technically*, it was a LAN.
 Liquipedia classified it as a [tier 2 LAN](https://liquipedia.net/dota2/Elite_League/2) based on the level of competition, but still a LAN.